 The statistics clearly depict the fact that the US economy is significantly dependent on imports of steel and aluminium.
 The automative sector, being one of the largest consumers of Steel and Aluminium is worst hit by rising prices of these commodities.

 What US aims to achieve by imposing tariffs?

 US wants to increase its share in global production of steel and aluminium.
 President Trump’s move has angered US trade allies but he is adamant on pursuing his “Made in America Policy”.

-What does it mean for US Steel and Aluminium producers?
+What does it mean for US steel and aluminium producers?

 In past, due to large imports of steel and aluminium, many US producers had abandoned their production lines.
 Gradually, those producers are now restarting their abandoned lines and some are even building new production lines.
-Some of the US producers that are leading the charge are; Alcoa, Century Aluminum and United Steels Corp.
+Some of the US producers that are leading the charge are; Alcoa, Century Aluminium and United Steels Corp.

-Will this “Made in America Policy” of President Trump give respite to the Automative industry?
+Will this “Made in America Policy” of President Trump give respite to the automative industry?

 In the short-term, the answer is no. US producers of Steel and Aluminium want to feel confident that the trade tariffs are here to stay for good and “no exemptions will be granted”.
 Once the US steel and aluminium producers are convinced, then they will invest in new production lines to gain their lost share of global production and realise profits on their investments.
 Until that time, the auto-sector of US will have to keep walking on tight rope.